HWerneck/HWerneck.github.io/_posts/readings/2020-12-27-The-Punctuation-Rebellion.md

 A Rebelião da Pontuação
 BOOK COVER
+Original: A Rebelião da Pontuação
+Author: William Tucci
 English: The Punctuation Rebellion (freely translated, as there is no translated version of the book)
-Original: A Rebelião da Pontuação

-*The Punctuation Rebellion* is one of the first books I have read and liked, when a kid.
+*The Punctuation Rebellion* is one of the first books I have read and liked when a kid.
 It was entertaining and also raised my attention to grammar.
 Yep!
 Grammar, dude.

 In a fun way, good for kids (and for adults with grammar or memory issues), the book explores what would happen to language if the punctuation decided to rebel.
 It shows us why using the punctuation is important, using it correctly.